-It’s also possible to use existing elements in new ways.
-For example, using relays to control fountains and jets within a swimming pool.
-You could even use the system to control the pool’s temperature.
+As your imagination is the limit, it’s possible to use relays to control fountains and jets within a swimming pool.
+Or even use the home automation system to control the pool’s temperature.

-In the future, someone is bound to automate bi-fold doors and offer controllable smart glass.
+In the future, someone is bound to automate bi-fold doors and offer controlable smart glass.
 We’re still waiting for a fridge that can place the shopping list!

-With the basic functions explored, let’s discusee how much a smart home costs.
+So that’s the basic functions explored, now on to the price.
 This is where it can get a little tough.
-As each system is custom, trying to give a round figure is somewhat impossible.
+As each home automation system is custom, trying to give a round figure is somewhat impossible.
 However, let’s give it a go!

 Starting with one function, such as lighting via a wireless system.
 You could add control for under £500 using second-hand switches and brain.